mdpiper/web-services/docs/setting-up-a-webserver-on-aws.md

 These are the steps I've used to set up an EC2 instance with an Apache web server.

+I'm using the N. California (us-west-1) region for all settings.

 ## Network and security

 Before creating an EC2 instance,